CALQUENCE- acalabrutinib tablet, film coated

 What are the possible side effects of CALQUENCE?

-CALQUENCE may cause serious side effects, including:
+CALQUENCE can cause serious side effects, including:

 • ∘ blood in your stools or black stools (looks like tar)